Last updated on April 30th, 2023

-Idaho is the 39th most populous and the 14th most extensive of the United States.
+Idaho is the 38th most populous and the 14th most extensive of the 50 states of the United States.
 It lies in the northwestern region of the United States.
 The state attained statehood on July 3, 1890, becoming the 43rd state to join the union.
-It has six (6) bordering states including Utah, Washington, Wyoming, Montana, Nevada, and Oregon.
-See the complete list of the 50 United States and their borders here.
-Idaho (nicknamed: The Gem State) has 44 counties.
+Its six bordering states are Utah, Washington, Wyoming, Montana, Nevada, and Oregon.
+To the north, it shares a small portion of the Canada–United States border with the province of British Columbia.
+See the complete list of the 50 states and their borders here.
+Idaho (nicknamed: the Gem State) has 44 counties.
 The state’s capital is Boise.
+The postal abbreviation for Idaho is ID.
 With these facts about Idaho, let us learn more about its history, geography, people, economy and more.

 1. The state’s name derived from a Native American word that means “the land of many waters.”
 The pronunciation is similar to the state’s name.

 2. Idaho is sometimes referred to as the Gem State.
 One can find nearly 72 types of precious stones in the state.

 3. The state grows nearly one-third of America’s potatoes.
 It is likely that the people living outside the state eat more of these starchy vegetables than the people in Idaho.